 Lake Sonoma is created by the Warm Springs Dam which holds back the waters from Dry Creek.
 During a normal rainfall season, the lake has nearly 50 miles of shoreline.
-Lake Sonoma is about a two-hour drive from San Francisco and is lees than an hours drive from Santa Rosa.
+Lake Sonoma is about a two-hour drive from San Francisco and is less than an hours drive from Santa Rosa.

 The most popular activities at the lake are boating, fishing and camping.
-Scattered around the shore of the lake are nearly 100 boat-in campsites.
+Scattered around the shore of the lake is nearly 100 boat-in campsites.
 As the name suggests these campsites can only be reached by boat.

 You are allowed to sleep on your boats anywhere within the park as long as it has anchor lights.
 If you wish to tie up to the shore it must be at one of the designated boat-in campsites.

 Reservations are usually required during the busy summer camping season.
 The Warm Springs Creek area has 58 hike-in campsites, all of these sites lake views.
 Some of these campsites require hiking steep trails to reach them.

 The second option for camping at Lake Sonoma is the Liberty Glen Campground.
 This campground does not have access to the shoreline of the Lake.
 At the main entrance to the park, there is a day use area with a visitor center and fish hatchery.

 A public boat ramp is located at the Warm Springs Bridge.
 Lake Sonoma Marina has a boat ramp, slips along with rental boats, jet skis, kayak and paddle boards.
 The marina also offers picnic areas with BBQ’s for a fee and has a small store.